abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 leave the training, but Ajahn Chah would refuse.
 This went on for five years.
 After every Rains Retreat, just like clockwork, there would be Ajahn Toon with his offering of flowers and incense respectfully asking to leave the Saṅgha.
-Ajahn Chah would always talk him out of it or sometimes just get up and walk away.
+Ajahn Chah would always talk him out of it or, sometimes, just get up and walk away.
 Ajahn Toon ended up staying a monk, and now he’s a really good teacher in our lineage.

 # A Positive Encounter With Death